DeFacto-UW/DeMark/README.md

 ## 1 Introduction

-Debugging plays an important role in software engineering, and it can be very time-consuming.
-One common way for a developer to debug through their code is by adding temporary, non-production lines of code, such as print statements, to understand the program’s state, but it can be a tedious task to manage them manually.
+One common way for a developers to debug through their code is by adding temporary, non-production lines of code, such as print statements, to understand the program’s state, but it can be a tedious task to manage them manually.
 DeMark is a plugin for the IntelliJ IDEA that is used to keep track of temporary debug code.